Black and white photo of historic Chatham Bars Inn

 Chatham Bars Inn was far ahead of its time when it first opened in 1914.
 Amenities like farm-to-table cuisine, saltwater baths and steam heat offered wealthy Bostonians a destination unlike any other on Cape Cod.

-In modern times, Chatham Bars Inn remains the picture of luxury on the Cape, a distinction earned in no small part due to the $100 million renovation undertaken when Richard Cohen of Capital Properties purchased the Inn in 2006.
+In modern times, Chatham Bars Inn remains the picture of luxury on the Cape, a distinction earned in no small part due to an extensive property-wide renovation undertaken in 2006.

 Inside the lobby of Chatham Bars Inn in 1933, Cape Cod's most luxurious resort & spa